Severe back and neck pain are very common. If you have been diagnosed with herniated discs or stenosis, try our non-surgical treatment.

 How does IDD Therapy Work?

 IDD Therapy can uniquely isolate each lumbar or cervical vertebrae and distract the vertebrae surrounding the injured disc.
-The 25 – 30 minutes treatment provides static, intermittent and cycling forces on structures that may be causing low back pain.
+The 25 – 30 minutes treatment provides static, intermittent and cycling forces on structures that may be causing neck and low back pain.
 Doctors often refer to these forces as negative pressure, which promotes the diffusion of water, oxygen and nutrients into the vertebral disc area, thereby rehydrating a degenerated disc.
 Repeated pressure differential promotes retraction of a herniated nucleus pulposus (the elastic core of the intervertebral disc.)

 Think of negative pressure as the antidote to wear and tear that we all experience over time.
 Instead of poorly aligned discs creating pain, non-surgical spinal decompression allows for these discs to open up.
 This new found space creates the opposite pressure of gravity: negative pressure allows for our spinal discs to retract.
 This process relieves intradiscal pressure, promotes the healing and rehabilitation of damaged discs and relieves pain.